> WATCH five Oscar Robertson and Royals videos in the player above.

 Robertson turned the Royals into winners in his second season (1961-62) and they went to the playoffs for another four years.

 Robertson and the Royals might have won several NBA titles in the '60s except for Russell and the Celtics.
-Boston had a dynasty, winning every championship from 1959 through 1969 except one.
+Boston had one of sports' greatest dynasties, winning every championship from 1959 through 1969 except one.

 During their five-year playoff run, the Royals had the second-best record in the NBA (55-25) in 1963-64 and finished second to the Celtics in the Eastern Division three times.
 But the Celtics also eliminated them from the playoffs three times.